-Status: The Governance Committee met on August 30th to discuss potential revisions related to the changes in law for the following WLS Policies: Sexual Harassment (Policy #17) and Workplace Violence (Policy #3).
-The draft revisions to each are attached, and the committee unanimously voted to bring these changes to the Board of Trustees for approval.
+Ms. Draper, Chair of the Governance Committee, reviewed the policy process with the board.
+The Committee met on August 30th to discuss potential revisions related to the changes in law for the following WLS Policies: Sexual Harassment (Policy #17); Workplace Violence (Policy #3); Board Meeting Participation via Video Conference (Policy #16); and a new policy for collection development.